Sign up to our Newsletter

 If you have large, unmovable electronic devices in your room, like a TV, they must be powered off before your test.

 Your proctor will scan around your room before your test.
-If any of the above prohibited items are seen, you will not be able to begin your test, which may delay you or cause you to be flagged for violating the LSAT agreement.
+If any of the prohibited items listed above are seen, you will not be able to begin your test, which may delay you or cause you to be flagged for violating the LSAT agreement.

 1. Can You Bring a Snack to the LSAT?

-If you’d like to have a snack during your LSAT, you’ll have to wait till your break to have one.
+Yes, you can bring a snack to the LSAT, but you’ll have to wait till your break to have one.

 2. Can You Bring a Pen Into an LSAT?